magnolo/23/readme.md

 ### Installation

-You to have installed [Node.js] which includes the node package manager (npm).
+You need to have installed [Node.js] which includes the node package manager (npm).
 Then you can install Gulp and Bower globally:

 ```
-$ npm i -g gulp bower
+$ npm install -g gulp bower
 ```

 You also need [Composer] installed.
 For the dependencies Laravel sticks on.